titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 -----
-### LX Control Uniforms
+### Automatic LX Control Uniforms

-From your shader code, you can create a uniform that is automatically linked to an LX control.
+In your shader, you can create a uniform that is automatically linked to an LX control.
 When you change the control from the UI, the value of the uniform will change.
-To do this, you need to include a specially encoded control description.
-For example:
+This is especially handy for including extra controls patterns built the ConstructedPattern framework.
+To generate controls from your shader code, include the encoded control description as follows:

 ```
      float thickness = {%thickness[5,5,10]};
 ```

-Creates a control named "thickness" in your pattern's UI, with an initial value of 5, a lower limit of 5 and an upper limit of 10.
+This creates a control named "thickness" in your pattern's UI, with an initial value of 5, a lower limit of 5 and an upper limit of 10.
 When this line of GLSL is executed, the variable "thickness" will be assigned to the current value of the control.